 Enter the date of the A & I Online data snapshot used for the "Current SSDQ Rating" column.
-07/06/2020
+07/06/2020 conduct DataQs operations within your State, and describe how elevated/appeals requests are handled.

-Problem Statement Narrative: Describe any issues encountered for any SSDQ category not rated as "Good" in the Current SSDQ Rating category column above (i.e., problems encountered, obstacles overcome, lessons learned, etc.).
+Problem Statement Narrative: Describe any issues encountered for all SSDQ measures not rated as "Good/Green" in the Current SSDQ Rating category column above (i.e., problems encountered, obstacles overcome, lessons learned, etc.).

-Program Activities FY 2021 - 2023: Describe activities that will be taken to maintain a "Good" overall SSDQ rating.
-These activities should include all measures listed in the table above.
-Also, describe program activities to achieve a "Good" rating for all SSDQ measures based upon the Problem Statement Narrative including measurable milestones.
+Program Activities FY 2021 - 2023: Describe activities that will be taken to achieve or maintain a "Good/Green" rating in all measures including the overall SSDQ rating.
+Also, describe how your State provides resources to